SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 10. Click Save.

-# Create Enterprise Messaging Instance
+# Create Event Mesh Instance

 **SAP Business Technology Platform:** Create a new service instance for SAP Enterprise Messaging

-When you create a new service instance for Enterprise Messaging, you create a new messaging client, which then receives events sent from your registered SAP S/4HANA Cloud system.
+When you create a new service instance for SAP Event Mesh, you create a new messaging client, which then receives events sent from your registered SAP S/4HANA Cloud system.
 The parameters you enter in the JSON file are the service descriptors that are later visible on the Messaging Client UI and dictate the rules to be used for creating queues and their subscriptions.

 1. Go to the SAP Business Technology Platform Cockpit.